pinting/oraculum/fastlines/README.md

 # `fastlines`

 Directed graph generator library for LLM token guidance.
-Translates regular expressions and constant strings to DFAs, inheriting the AOT data structure of `outlines-core` with optimizations from `llguidance` and a custom `FastHashDFA` found in Experiment 7.
+Translates regular expressions and constant strings to DFAs, inheriting the AOT data structure of `outlines-core` with further optimizations.

 **Lattices** convert constant strings into DAGs using the Aho-Corasick algorithm with extremely fast construction.